GLink Entanglement Tutorial

 )

-clustered.to_csv("clustered/2ww4_glink_contacts_clustered.csv", index=False)
+clustered.to_csv("clustered/PDB_STEM_glink_contacts_clustered.csv", index=False)

-Then adjust one parameter at a time.
+Start with the defaults, then change one parameter at a time.

 A row in the raw CSV means: